 This letter is sent to a taxpayer when the IRS determines that they are missing tax returns for certain years.
 The IRS will include a computation of the proposed amount due for the tax year that is missing a federal return.
 The taxpayer will have 30 days to appeal this notice or sign the agreement form and return it to the IRS.

 The best way to respond to these notices is to get in contact with the IRS sooner rather than later.
 Ignoring the letters will make the situation worse.
 If a notice that requires a taxpayer’s response is ignored, the IRS could issue a tax lien or tax levy on the taxpayer’s account.

-Try Canopy's Notices tool for quick, easy paths to response and resolution!
+Learn how Canopy's Notices tool provides quick, easy paths to notice response and resolution!